 Helpful hint: If you’re on a town’s website and you’re having trouble finding where to apply for a business certificate, look for the "Town Clerk" section (usually under "Departments") and explore from there.
 That’s usually where you’ll find information on registering a business in Massachusetts.

 Registering a business in Massachusetts is slightly different from getting a DBA, as this process is done through the Secretary of State’s office (instead of at the local level).

-If your business is incorporated as a limited liability company (LLC), you can register your business online here.
+If your business is incorporated as a limited liability company (LLC), you can register online here.

-If your business is incorporated as a profit, professional, or nonprofit corporation, select your business type, and follow the prompts to register your business online here.
+If your business is incorporated as a profit, professional, or nonprofit corporation, select your business type, and follow the prompts to register online here.

 You also can apply by mail or walk-in, although you may need an appointment for the walk-in.
 If you want to use these options to register your business, head to the "Mail or Walk In" section of the Secretary of State’s website and follow the instructions.

-The state requires certain entities and trades to apply for a specialty Massachusetts business license.
+The state requires certain entities and trades to apply for specialty licenses.
 These trades include: